grpc/grpc.github.io/docs/quickstarts/csharp-quickstart.md

 ## Generate gRPC code

 Next we need to update the gRPC code used by our application to use the new service definition.
 The Grpc.Tools NuGet package contains the protoc and protobuf C# plugin binaries you will need to generate the code.
-This example project already depends on the nuget package `Grpc.Tools.1.0.0`, so it should be included in the `examples/csharp/helloworld/packages` when the `Greeter.sln` solution is built from your IDE.
+This example project already depends on the NuGet package `Grpc.Tools.1.0.0`, so it should be included in the `examples/csharp/helloworld/packages` when the `Greeter.sln` solution is built from your IDE.

-Note that you may have to change the `<platform>_<architecture>` directory names (e.g. windows_x86, linux_x64) in the commands below based on your environment.
+Note that you may have to change the `platform_architecture` directory names (e.g. windows_x86, linux_x64) in the commands below based on your environment.

-Note that you may also have to change the permissions of the protoc and protobuf binaries in the `Grpc.Tools` package under `examples/csharp/helloworld/packages` to executable, in order to run the commands below.
+Note that you may also have to change the permissions of the protoc and protobuf binaries in the `Grpc.Tools` package under `examples/csharp/helloworld/packages` to executable in order to run the commands below.

 From the `examples/csharp/helloworld` directory: